Villa: 18th and 19th centuries

-In France the Château de Ferrières is an example of the Italian Neo-Renaissance style villa – and in Britain the Mentmore Towers by John Ruskin.
+In France the Château de Ferrières is an example of the Italian Neo-Renaissance style villa – and in Britain the Mentmore Towers.
 A representative building of this style in Germany is Villa Haas (designed by Ludwig Hofmann) in Hesse.

 Villa Hakasalmi in Helsinki (built in 1834–46) represents Empire-era villa architecture.
 It was the home of Aurora Karamzin (1808–1902) at the end of the 19th century and is now the city museum of Helsinki, Finland.

 20th – 21st centuries

 Europe

 During the 19th and 20th century, the term "villa" became widespread for detached mansions in Europe.
 Special forms are for instance spa villas (Kurvillen in German) and seaside villas (Bädervillen in German), that became especially popular at the end of the 19th century.
 The tradition established back then continued throughout the 20th century and even until today.

 Another trend was the erection of rather minimalist mansions in the Bauhaus style since the 1920s, that also continues until today.

 In Denmark, Norway and Sweden "villa" denotes most forms of single-family detached homes, regardless of size and standard.